NarenBot/Insurance_Premium_Prediction/README.md

 * Build a Flask App with Docker file.
 * Deployed on AWS-EC2 with CI/CD pipeline through Github actions.

+### ML-Flow and DVC [facilitate collaboration ml-lifecycle]:
+- Used MLflow for experiment tracking, logging metrics, parameters, and artifacts during model training.
+- Used DVC to version control and manage your large datasets efficiently.
+- By integrating MLflow and DVC, we can create a more robust and reproducible machine learning workflow that addresses both code and data versioning concerns.

 <p align="right">(<a href="#top">back to top</a>)</p>

 #### Home Screen: